the-web3/the-web3.github.io/docs/Documents/docs-nft/nft-product.md

 Outstanding comments are decided by users.
 Comments can also receive rewards.

-Savour will cooperate with some blockchain community media.
-Of course there will also be some circle modules within Savour.
+Eniac x will cooperate with some blockchain community media.
+Of course there will also be some circle modules within Eniac x.
 Users can directly reward authors with NFTs when they see good articles written by others.
 In the early stage, our product will connect and cooperate with the Wenwo Community and Lianyan Community to make blockchain rewards.

 ### NFT Social (This function needs to be outlined after the private chat is completed)
 It will be outlined in the future private chat product based on NFT design.